-

 Norton Secure VPN Netflix test results

-Norton is also known to unblock content on Hulu, BBC iPlayer, HBO Max (now just “Max”), and Amazon Prime Video.
+Norton is reported to unblock content on other streaming services, including Hulu, BBC iPlayer, HBO Max (now just “Max”), and Amazon Prime Video.

 DNS and WebRTC leak tests